waleed415/CleanCodeScaffold/README.md

 # CleanCodeScaffold
-CleanCodeScaffold is a .NET Core project template following Clean Code Architecture.
-It provides generic CRUD operations, modular layers, and easy testing.
-Start your projects with clean, maintainable code.
-Contributions welcome!

-CleanCodeScaffold is a generic CRUD (Create, Read, Update, Delete) project template built on the principles of Clean Code Architecture.
-It serves as a foundation for developing robust, maintainable, and scalable .NET Core applications while emphasizing clean, modular, and testable code practices.
+CleanCodeScaffold project is a Clean Code Architecture template designed for .NET Core 6 and 8.
+It incorporates essential components such as Identity Framework for user management, a Generic Repository for data access, and Serilog with Seq for robust logging.
+Ideal for building modular, maintainable, and scalable applications following best practices in software architecture.

 **Key Features**: